lucas-segundo/lucas-segundo/README.md

 A project developed using Next.js (React.js framework) that serves as a publishing platform.
 I built it using TDD, Jest, Typescript, and Clean Architecture, and the data is sourced from a Graphql API (Strapi CMS).

 #### 📌<a href="https://github.com/lucas-segundo/funny-bank-api">Funny Bank Api</a>
-A project developed with Nest.js that serves as the backend for a bank web app.
+A project developed with Nest.js that is API for hero creation like rpg video game.
 I am currently working on it, applying TDD, Typescript, and Clean Architecture.

 #### 📌<a href="https://github.com/lucas-segundo/praia-bonita">Praia Bonita</a>
 A project developed using pure HTML and CSS.
 The main goal of the project was to build a website as a team, to gain hands-on experience with Github tools, and learn how to collaborate.
 The website is quite simple, serving mainly as a practice in collaboration.